ksgomezp/droppy/guidelines/code-rules.md

   | PUT/PATCH | `/photos/{photo}` | update | photos.update |
   | DELETE | `/photos/{photo}` | destroy | photos.destroy |

-  Use of PATCH is encouraged over PUT.
+  The use of PATCH is encouraged over PUT.

   Where `{photo}` matches the `id` of that record.